transparency-dev/trillian-tessera/docs/design/philosophy.md

 ## Objective

-This document explains the rationale behind some of the philosophy and design choices underpinning Trillian Tessera.
+This document explains the rationale behind some of the philosophy and design choices underpinning Tessera.

 ## Simplicity